tornikeo/tornikeo.github.io/_projects/vimage.md

   </figcaption>
 </figure>

-[VIMAGE](https://play.google.com/store/apps/details?id=com.vimage.android&hl=en&gl=US) is an award-winning photo-editing software, with over **10 million** total downloads on google play.
-It is primarily built by a group of just 5 people (as of March 6, 2023).
-An overview of the app's capabilities is shown in this promotional video:
+[VIMAGE](https://play.google.com/store/apps/details?id=com.vimage.android&hl=en&gl=US) is an app that generates videos from a single photo.
+It **10 million** total downloads and a decent useage.

 The results look nice and, if you have a keen eye for the ML tech, you will have noticed that the core of the project's success rests on decomposing the image into fore- and background parts, to allow for seamless modification of both parts.

 ## Details and requirements

 The core of the project consists of the following three parts:
-- Handling image I/O in a way that respects the end-user privacy
+- Handling image input/output
-- Creating an accurate depth map of the input RGB image.
+- Generating a *depth map* of the input image.
 - Deciding which pixels fall within the background and which within the foreground

 <div class="row">